audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 }
 ```

-This endpoint retrieves a specific library.
+This endpoint retrieves a library.

-<aside class="notice">If the library is not accessible to the user a 404 status code is returned.</aside>

 ### HTTP Request